2025 Annual Report

 CHLI by the numbers

-The highlights below reflect cross-program evaluation data and impact across our portfolio of work at the local, state, and national level, including US territories and Pacific Islands.
+The highlights below reflect cross-program evaluation data and impact across our portfolio of work at the local, state, and national levels, including US territories.

 CROSS-PROGRAM EVALUATION